Core

 Object → Object

 The "root" of everything.
-Everything delegates to Object
+Everything delegates to Object, including toplevel objects.

 p := e → @ok